Discover from this step-by-step procedure how to seamlessly install WordPress on Laragon.

 Fill the fields displayed with respective details.
 You would use the Username and Password to login into your WordPress website’s dashboard.
 Proceed to “Install WordPress.”

-You should see the success message and the login button below.
+You should see the success message and the login button below it.

-Note: your WordPress dashboard can always be accessed by logging in through any of these URLs:
+Note: your WordPress dashboard can always be accessed by adding /login to your website URL:

 Your website can be accessed at localhost/websitename; and example is localhost/ben in this tutorial.